Jump to content

 And I say it’s all right

 If you’ve ever been on a multi-day hike through cold, wet, and unrelenting weather in the mountains, sleeping bag steadily losing loft and the chill setting in just a bit further each day, I can think of no better song to hum out loud as you brew a hot cup of coffee and the sun begins to finally peek through those grey clouds for the first time in days.
-A song that’s upbeat, uplifting with seasonal themes, and literally could not contain more positivity can certainly hit the spot most all the time in the wilderness.
+Here Comes the Sun is a song that’s upbeat, uplifting with seasonal themes, and literally could not contain more positivity that can certainly hit the spot most all the time in the wilderness.

 Almost Heaven, West Virginia